 One of the speakers at a recent AIIM seminar on ECM mentioned the data, and an attendee asked for the original source.
 Having used the data a million times myself, I searched through my hard drive.
 No dice.
 Then I turned to the web.
 No dice.
 Many references to the "1998 Coopers & Lybrand report," but no actual copy or link.

-So, just to satisfy my compulsiveness, does anyone have the actual report?
-I am offering a bounty and more importantly, fame and fortune in the content management community to anyone who can deliver the actual report to me.
+To satisfy my compulsiveness, I'm appealing to the readers of this blog.
+Does anyone have the actual report?
+I'm offering a bounty and, more importantly, fame and fortune in the content management community to anyone who can deliver the actual report to me.

-I will give a free AIIM membership for a year ($125) for anyone who can satisfy my curiosity and can deliver the actual report to my email.
+I will give a free AIIM membership for a year ($179) for anyone who can deliver the actual report to my email.